 It is a running theme, or at least a running gag, for Eileen Rand, portrayed by Anjelica Huston, to throw a drink in the face of her husband (who Eileen is divorcing), Jerry Rand, portrayed by Michael Cristofer.
 She has done it three times in the first three episodes.
 It is enough of a gag to be spoofed on the February 20, 2012 showing of 'Late Night with Jimmy Fallon (2009)' when Huston threw a drink in Jimmy Fallon's face.
 In Season 2, throwing a drink at the camera became Eileen's signature shot in the opening credits.

 During the first season of this TV show, in which he plays a Broadway composer, Christian Borle was simultaneously appearing as an actor in an actual Broadway show, playing the role of Black Stache in "Peter and the Starcatcher."
-In April 2012, Borle received a Tony nomination for Best Performance by a Featured Actor, and in June 2012, he won that Tony.
+In June 2012, Borle won a Tony award for Best Performance by a Featured Actor.

 Becky Ann Baker and Dylan Baker, who play Karen's parents, are also married in their real lives.
 Both are Broadway veterans; he has been in many Broadway plays, including "Eastern Standard" and "God of Carnage," and she was in the original casts of musicals such as "The Best Little Whorehouse in Texas," "Titanic," and "Assassins."